 Making Your Medical Visits More Productive

-Regular care is part of your treatment plan.
+Regular care is part of your asthma treatment plan.
 Don't wait until you have problems to see a healthcare provider.
+Follow these tips to make your asthma medical visits more productive.

 If this is your first visit with a healthcare provider: